 I am positively impressed by the changes and the quick turnaround of my first Pakistan E Visa application.
 It was, all in all, quite long to fill in the forms, but given the super quick result, I can’t really complain.

 This new system is going to make things easier for all those who want to travel to Pakistan.
-Together with the change to the popular Indian e Visa ( which now allows multiple entries of 90 days each for a full year ) traveling to and from Pakistan via Amritsar, which is connected to Southeast Asia via both Air Asia and Scoot (check their useful flights to Lucknow) is going to be a breeze.
+Together with the change to the popular Indian e Visa (which now allows multiple entries of 90 days each for either one of five years) traveling to and from Pakistan via Amritsar, which is connected to Southeast Asia via both Air Asia and Scoot (check their useful flights to Lucknow) is going to be a breeze.
 Enjoy a streamlined process to get your Pakistan visa and enjoy some of the world’s best mountains!!